haxtheweb/edtechjoker/draft-outline.md

 # Thursday
 hint on a possible way to handle a really long line.
 Not exactly this way but provides interesting concept.
+- https://tranquil-spring.surge.sh/ -- inspect to see how data-primary works
 - https://grid.layoutit.com/
 - https://jsfiddle.net/NBMRp/